The pancreas in the digestive system

 When to see a doctor

-See your doctor if you experience unexplained weight loss or if you have persistent fatigue, abdominal pain, jaundice, or other signs and symptoms that bother you.
-Many conditions can cause these symptoms, so your doctor may check for these conditions as well as for pancreatic cancer.
+See your doctor if you experience any unexplained symptoms that worry you.
+Many other conditions can cause these symptoms, so your doctor may check for these conditions as well as for pancreatic cancer.

 Understanding your pancreas

 Your pancreas is about 6 inches (15 centimeters) long and looks something like a pear lying on its side.
 It releases (secretes) hormones, including insulin, to help your body process sugar in the foods you eat.
-And it produces digestive juices to help your body digest food.
+And it produces digestive juices to help your body digest food and absorb nutrients.

 How pancreatic cancer forms

-Pancreatic cancer occurs when cells in your pancreas develop mutations in their DNA.
-These mutations cause cells to grow uncontrollably and to continue living after normal cells would die.
+Pancreatic cancer occurs when cells in your pancreas develop changes (mutations) in their DNA.
+A cell's DNA contains the instructions that tell a cell what to do.
+These mutations tell the cells to grow uncontrollably and to continue living after normal cells would die.
 These accumulating cells can form a tumor.
-Untreated pancreatic cancer spreads to nearby organs and blood vessels.
+When left untreated, the pancreatic cancer cells can spread to nearby organs and blood vessels and to distant parts of the body.

 Most pancreatic cancer begins in the cells that line the ducts of the pancreas.
 This type of cancer is called pancreatic adenocarcinoma or pancreatic exocrine cancer.
-Rarely, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
-These types of cancer are called islet cell tumors, pancreatic endocrine cancer and pancreatic neuroendocrine tumors.
+Less frequently, cancer can form in the hormone-producing cells or the neuroendocrine cells of the pancreas.
+These types of cancer are called pancreatic neuroendocrine tumors, islet cell tumors or pancreatic endocrine cancer.

 Factors that may increase your risk of pancreatic cancer include: